DysonLewis/mendelbrot/README.md

 You'll be prompted to enter an image scale factor (press Enter for default 4x).

 The generator will:
+1. Process the image in horizontal strips (256 pixels high each)
-1. Compute the Mandelbrot set in parallel chunks
+   - For each strip: compute Mandelbrot chunks in parallel
+   - Save temporary .npy files for the strip
-2. Assemble and save maximum resolution tiles
+   - Assemble strip and generate maximum resolution tiles
+   - Delete temporary files immediately
-3. Build the pyramid of downsampled zoom levels
+2. Build the pyramid of downsampled zoom levels
-4. Generate the HTML viewer
+3. Generate the HTML viewer
-5. Launch a local web server and open your browser
+4. Launch a local web server and open your browser

 ### 3. Explore the Visualization